kaapana/kaapana/docs/source/user_guide/workflows.rst

             ]
         }

-The :code:`"algorithm"` field specifies which algorithm or model was used to create the segmentation.
-If it is provided by a clinician use :code:`"Ground truth"`.
-The :code:`"seg_info"` field is a list containing segmentation information for each segmented region/organ, where :code:`"label_name"` specifies the name of the region/organ and :code:`"label_int"` the respective integer in the segmentation file.
+The :code:`"algorithm"` field specifies the algorithm or model used to create the segmentation.
+If the segmentation is provided by a clinician, use :code:`"Ground truth"` as the value.
-If the segmentation contains multiple regions you need to add a block to :code:`"seg_info"` for each region.
+The :code:`"seg_info"` field is a list that contains segmentation information for each segmented region or organ.
+Each block in the :code:`"seg_info"` list includes the :code:`"label_name"` field, which specifies the name of the region or organ, and the :code:`"label_int"` field, which represents the respective integer in the segmentation file.
+If the segmentation includes multiple regions, you need to add a block to the :code:`"seg_info"` list for each region.
 You can use the following template as a basis:

 .. code-block::